-Tempered glass screen protectors are made by repeatedly heating the glass and then quickly cooling it to remove excess material, thus hardening the glass.
+Tempered glass is made by repeatedly heating the glass and then quickly cooling it to remove excess material, thus hardening the glass.

-Tempered glass screen protectors are multi-layered.
+Tempered glass is multi-layered.
 The glass contains an oil-resistant oleophobic layer that protects against skin oils, an anti-shatter film layer, and a penetrable silicone coating.

 These extra layers have the potential to make the glass as much as five times stronger than normal glass and especially protect against scratching.

 - Tempered glass is made from scratch-resistant gorilla glass and is far denser than plastic.

 - The tempered glass mirrors the smooth feel of the glass screen below it and provides a more comfortable user experience.

 - The oleophobic nano-coating helps to repel skin oils, thus preventing fingerprint smudges.

 - With tempered glass, the cleaning screen protector is much easier and more effective.

 - If your glass screen protector breaks from a hard impact, it is designed to break in such a way that it will not harm your screen and can then be peeled away.